smtcoq/smtcoq.github.io/capi.md

 to use [opam](https://opam.ocaml.org).
 It has been tested only under Linux, but opam is also available for MacOS and Windows.

+> Warning:
+> For MacOS, the default C compiler may be clang; you should set gcc as
+> the default instead.

 We also propose docker and VirtualBox images.

 In doubt, the simplest is to use